 Measuring for bacterial content.
 Soda cans were either cleaned with a t-shirt or left alone.
 Cotton swabs were then used to clean the tops of the cans then streaked across agar plates.
 Additionally, a another plate was streaked with a clean swab and another was streaked with a swab that had touched a known bacterial source (lab sink).
 Agar plates were incubated overnight at 37oC and were then checked for bacterial growth.

+As seen in figure 1, noticeable dirt developes from the swabbing of 3 soda cans.
+Cleaning the soda cans with a T-shirt effectively reduces the amount of dirt that is seen on the Q-tip after 3 sodas.
 The dirt was effectively cleaned, however, it was necessary to test agar plates for potential bacterial growth.
 Two trials were conducted from cokes purchased from two seperate coke machines.
 The first test showed little difference between conditions, although the uncleaned coke contained a different bacterial colony type then seen on the other plates.
 However in trial 2, large differences could be seen between coke cans that had been cleaned against those that had not.

 Judging from the data it appears as though cleanliness is an issue with regards to soda cans.
 Although not ever soda can may contain bacteria on it, it seems that one was found when only 2 were tested.
 Even if bacteria isn't in question, the dust found on the soda cans was also quite significant - for this reason, as well as the effectiveness of the T-shirt, Scientific AmeriKen is well convinced to clean the tops of all future drinks!